 Where to eat: Little Fish Coffee Poipu

-For a quick morning pick-me-up, stop by Little Fish Coffee Poipu.
+For a quick early-morning pick-me-up, stop by Little Fish Coffee Poipu.
 Here, you can grab a steaming cup of traditional or specialty coffee or indulge with a fresh fruit smoothie.

-Accompany your favorite morning beverage with a bagel breakfast sandwich and a juicy fruit salad for a light but filling morning meal.
+Accompany your favourite morning beverage with a bagel breakfast sandwich and a juicy fruit salad for a light but filling morning meal.

-What to do: Spot Some Seals on Poipu Beach
+What to Do: Spot Some Seals and Turtles on Poipu Beach

-Poipu Beach is one of the best beaches on Kauai, and some have even dubbed it the best beach in America.
-Although it is a relatively small beach, it is fantastic for spotting local wildlife such as the Hawaiian monk seal.
+Poipu Beach is one of the best beaches on Kauai.
+It has even been dubbed the best beach in America.
+Although it is a relatively small beach, it is fantastic for spotting local wildlife such as the Hawaiian monk seal and green sea turtles.

 Something to keep in mind for a relaxing evening activity is that Poipu Beach offers some of the best sunsets in Kauai.